jdesbonnet/LPC824_MAX30102/README.md

 * Support two MAX30102 sensors.
 Since the sensor has a fixed address they cannout share the same I2C bus.
 Using I2C0 and I2C1.
 Up to 4 sensors can be supported this way.
+* Known issue: can hang in an infinite loop while waiting for I2C (presumably due to bus error).
+Need to timeout I2C reads or implement watchdog timer to reset.

 Status: work in progress.